 - Speak To Your Doctor.
 Regular checkups are not only vital to review your overall health, but can also serve as a way to include annual fall risk assessments into your healthcare plan.
 If you are not due for a checkup for a few months, you can also utilize our free fall risk assessment tool to determine your potential fall risks.

 - Regularly Review Medications With Your Doctor or Pharmacist.
-Many seniors experience falls due to side effects from prescriptions drugs, or side effects from how different prescription drugs interact with one another.
-If you don’t tell all of your doctors which medications you take before they prescribe you other pills, you can be at a higher risk for experiencing falls.
+Many seniors experience falls due to side effects from prescription drugs, or side effects from how different prescription drugs interact with one another.
+If you don’t tell all of your doctors which medications you take before they prescribe you other pills, you can be at a higher risk of experiencing falls.
 Talking to your general practitioner or pharmacist every time you receive a new prescription could ultimately lead to positive fall prevention.

 - Keep Your Home Safe.
 Fall hazards may be lurking in your home without you even knowing it, but making small changes can have a big impact on fall prevention in the elderly.
 NCOA recommends starting by removing “tripping hazards, increase lighting, make stairs safe and install grab bars in key areas.”